Plamena Mangova

-Plamena Mangova (born in Pleven, 1980) is a Bulgarian pianist.
+Plamena Mangova (born in Pleven, Bulgaria, 1980) is a classical pianist.

-Plamena Mangova studied with Marina Kapatsinskaya at the State Music Academy in Sofia.
+Mangova studied with Marina Kapatsinskaya at the State Music Academy in Sofia.
 She went on to study with Dmitri Bashkirov at the Reina Sofía School of Music in Madrid, and with Abdel Rahman El Bacha at the Queen Elisabeth Music Chapel.

-At 18 she was awarded the XIV Paloma O'Shea Santander International Piano Competition's 3rd prize.
+At 18, she was awarded the XIV Paloma O'Shea Santander International Piano Competition's third prize.
 Nine years later she took part at the XVI Queen Elisabeth International Music Competition, where she was second to Anna Vinnitskaya.

-She has been active as a concert pianist at an international level since 2000, when she debuted at Paris' Théâtre du Châtelet.
+Mangova has been active as a concert pianist at an international level since 2000, when she debuted at Paris' Théâtre du Châtelet.
 Her first CD, a Dmitri Shostakovich monographic, was awarded a Diapason d'Or.
 As a chamber musician she has recorded Sergey Prokofiev's complete works for violin and piano, plus Shostakovich's Piano Quintet, featured in the aforementioned recording.